Vermont Alternative Teacher Certification

 For candidates who have earned a bachelor’s degree but have not graduated from a state-approved teacher preparation program, there are options for Vermont alternative teacher certification.
 Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
 Continue reading to learn more about these pathways in Vermont, or if you don’t already have a bachelor’s degree, see our guide to traditional certification in Vermont.

 Requirements for Alternative Certification

-Those interested in pursuing alternative teacher certification in Vermont must have at least a bachelor’s degree with a major in either the liberal arts and sciences or in an endorseable content area.
-In most cases, candidates will also need to pass the Praxis Core Academic Skills for Educators and the Praxis II subject assessment(s) for their endorsement area.
+Those interested in pursuing alternative teacher certification in Vermont must have at least a bachelor’s degree with a major in either the liberal arts and sciences or in an endorsable content area.
+In most cases, candidates will also need to pass the Praxis Core and the Praxis subject assessment(s) for their endorsement area.
 Certain routes also require candidates to complete a teacher preparation program, which can be completed in as little as one year as a post-graduate certificate.
 Prospective teachers may also complete teacher preparation as part of a master’s degree in education, or in an academic subject that includes an approved certification program.

 Types of Alternative Teaching Licenses in Vermont

 There are several alternative routes to Vermont teacher certification that prospective educators can follow.
 Refer to the Vermont Agency of Education for more detailed information on these pathways.